expyriment/expyriment/documentation/sphinx/Installation.rst

 NumPy_ (>=1.6) (to use data preprocessing).
 Please be aware that Expyriment plugins (extras) might have additional dependencies.

+**Importantly, Expyriment relies on 32-bit versions of all these packages!**

 You can find platform-specific instructions for installing Expyriment
 here: